AnniHuo/casa_project/README.md

-This is the document of the CASA0005 assignment. https://annihuo.github.io/casa_project/
+This is the document of the CASA0005 assignment: https://annihuo.github.io/casa_project/